Motor sensors

 ---|---|

-Absolute and continuous position sensing | Typically sense mechanical revolutions.
+Absolute and continuous position sensing. | Typically sense mechanical revolutions.
 Angle multiplication error could occur when using a motor with many pole pairs. |

-Suitable for VECTOR driver algorithm | Analog interface – could be sensitive to electrical interference. |
+Suitable for position servo drives. | Analog interface – could be sensitive to electrical interference. |

-Suitable for position servo drives | Needs output offset calibration (can be done automatically by the controller) |
+Needs output offset calibration (can be done automatically by the controller). |

 Resolver is a motor angle sensor with one excitation winding and two sense (sine and cosine) windings, electrically perpendicular to each other.
 The resolver is fed by AC voltage of known amplitudes and frequency to the excitation winding.
 Voltage is measured on both sense windings (sine and cosine winding).
 The voltage across these sense windings has the same waveform as the voltage across the excitation winding.
 The amplitude of the sensed voltages is modulated by rotor position, as shown in the figure below.
 Resolver is a common rotor angle sensor in the industry, it is used in high-end drives and servos.
 Resolvers are usually constructed to sense mechanical revolutions (one period of the modulated sine or cosine voltage corresponds to one mechanical turn).
 Some resolvers have more pole pairs and can sense electrical revolutions.